Huegoxaga/notes/python/standard-library.md

   - any value other than `0` indicates an abnormal termination upon exit
   - sometimes, `sys.exit(main(sys.argv))` is used under `if __name__ == '__main__':` block for a good modularized structure
 - `sys.stderr.write("Error!\n")` output error messages
+- `sys.path[0]` returns the directory path of the running python script

 ## subprocess